DouglasSantosss/cybersecurity_home_lab/Cybersec tools/Lab2/Linux Users and Permissions.md

-# HomeLab: Linux Users, Groups, and Permissions
+# HomeLab using Linux Users, Groups, and Permissions

 This lab shows how I used basic Linux commands to manage users, groups, and file permissions in my Ubuntu VM.